Laura Iñiguez, Content Manager at Hirebook

 - Build up your team

-If checking-in with your employees is important while working in the office, doing it while teleworking is even more important!
+If check in meetings with your employees are important while working in the office, doing it while teleworking is even more important!
 Go the extra mile with a few extra minutes.

 This 2020 has brought a lot of change and uncertainty, but we might be able to use the “new normal” in our favor.
-Take advantage of Hirebook’s Check-in feature and set up the perfect questions to understand how your employees are feeling, track their progress and remove blockers.
+Take advantage of Hirebook’s Check-in feature and set up the perfect remote weekly check ins with questions that’ll help you understand how your employees are feeling, track their progress, and remove blockers.